It’s amazing to look back and see just how far our world has come technologically.

 8. Automated Processes

 Healthcare organisations operate within a highly regulated industry.
-There are countless internal medical and non-medical administration processes and procedures that need to be followed.
+There are countless internal medical and non-medical administration processes and procedures that need to be followed - from patient intake forms to equipment certifications, from medication protocols to staff training records.
+This means:

 Introducing improved workflows for daily processes can save significant time in having staff find or perform what they need to, as well as administration staff who need to maintain and action these.
-For example, forms can be filled in online by patients.
-Automated workflows can then be triggered so forms are automatically sent to the appropriate person or people to view, approve and/or process.
+For example:

 How Technology Can Transform Digital Services